What Is Shutter Speed?

 Pressing the shutter release button causes slight movement, which is noticeable when using longer shutter speeds.
 Timers and remotes capture an image without touching the camera so you can avoid the slight shake caused by pressing the capture button.

 When photographing a fast-moving subject and don’t desire motion blur, such as kids, sports, or wildlife.

 The formula “1/focal length” helps determine the slowest handheld shutter speed without causing motion blur.
 For example, if you are shooting with a 17 mm lens then your slowest handheld shutter speed should be no less than 1/17th of a second; round up to the next fastest shutter speed.
 In this example, the slowest handheld shutter speed is 1/20.
-If the lens lacks an image stabilizer, then increase the shutter speed by an additional stop.
-Check out ImprovePhotography’s blog for a full chart of effective handheld shutter speeds at different focal lengths.
+If the lens lacks image stabilization, then increase the shutter speed by an additional stop.
+Check out Improve Photography’s blog for a full chart of effective handheld shutter speeds at different focal lengths.

-I did not use a tripod or any other stabilizer in the above photos and neither were well lit.
-I used the slowest possible shutter speed for handheld shots.
-The photo on the right was taken with a 40 mm focal length and I used a shutter speed of 1/40.
-The photo on the right was taken with a 50mm focal length and I used a shutter speed of 1/50.
+In the above examples I did not use a tripod or other forms of stabilization and neither scene had very much ambient so I used the slowest possible shutter speed for handheld shots.
+The photo on the right was taken with a 40 mm lens and I used a shutter speed of 1/40.
+The photo on the right was taken with a 50 mm focal lens and I used a shutter speed of 1/50.

 To master shutter speed, I would suggest shooting in shutter priority mode while photographing water (waterfall, river, water fountain).
 Change the camera’s shutter speed as you take pictures and study how how slower and faster shutter speeds affect movement in the water and exposure.
 I learned how shutter speed works by sitting near a water fountain for an hour or two while playing with the settings.
 I didn’t intend to keep the photos; it was just practice.
 That’s the best advice for beginners – practice taking pictures when you don’t care about the result so you can get the perfect shot when it matters.